odow/StochOptFormat/README.md

 `node::String` and `support::Object`. `node` is the name of the node to visit, and `support` is the realization of the random variable at that node.
 Note that `support` may be an _out-of-sample_ realization, that is, one which is not contained in the corresponding `realizations` field of the node.
 Testing a policy is a larger topic, so we expand on it in the section [Evaluating the policy](#evaluating-the-policy).

 ## Evaluating the policy

-TODO
+The solution to a deterministic optimization problem is a vector containing the primal solution for each decision variable, and possibly a second vector containing the dual solution.
+Both vectors contain a finite number of elements.

+In constrast, the solution to a stochastic program is a _policy_.
+A policy is a set of _decision rules_, with one decision rule for each node in the policy graph.
+A decision rule is a function which maps the incoming state variable and realization of the random variable at a node to a value for the control variables.
+This function is typically an infinite dimensional object (since, e.g., the state variables can be continuous).
+Therefore, it is impossible to represent the optimal policy in a file.

+Instead, we evaluate the policy by means of an _out-of-sample_ simulation.

+Solution algorithms should report: (i) the cumulative objective value of each scenario, as well as the stage objective and all primal (and dual, if applicable ) values for the decision variables in each node of the scenario.

 ## FAQ